|

 Marker-assisted selection may greatly increase the efficiency and effectiveness for breeding compared to conventional breeding.
 The fundamental advantages of MAS compared to conventional phenotypic selection are:

-(2) accelerated line development in breeding programs.
+These advantages may translate into (1) greater efficiency or (2) accelerated line development in breeding programs.

 For example, time and labour savings may arise from the substitution of difficult or time-consuming field trials (that need to be conducted at particular times of year or at specific locations, or are technically complicated) with DNA marker tests.
 Furthermore, selection based on DNA markers may be more reliable due to the influence of environmental factors on field trials.
 In some cases, using DNA markers may be more cost effective than the screening for the target trait.
+Another benefit from using MAS is that the total number of lines that need to be tested may be reduced.
+Since many lines can be discarded after MAS at an early generation, this permits a more effective breeding design.

 The greater efficiency of target trait selection which may enable certain traits to be ‘fast-tracked’, since specific genotypes can be easily identified and selected.
 Moreover, ‘background’ markers may also be used to accelerate the recovery of recurrent parents during marker-assisted backcrossing (discussed later).